How to redesign life during COVID

 10 Tips to stay mentally strong during the pandemic

-During the pandemic’s winter months, we are more confronted with isolation and limited movements due to shorter daylight.
+We are more confronted with isolation and limited movements during the pandemic’s winter months due to shorter daylight.
 To maintain high, the spirit here is what you can do:

 - Stay connected with family and friends as much as you can.
-If you can only communicate online, possibly use tools that allow you to video-chats to see and engage more in the conversations.
+If you can only communicate online, use tools that allow you to video-chat to see and engage more in the conversations.

 - Don’t let self-isolation and anxiety sneak in and rule your life and mood.
 Whenever you are feeling down, look for your “virtual haven” where you can speak your heart out.
 You want to stay strong, so becoming aware of it and taking action is how to cope with the blues.
 We all go through the same in different ways, and we all need emotional support.